 Real talk: construction progress monitoring and reporting is tough.

 Organizing project data by location and visualizing it in its real-world context on a digital map boosts stakeholders’ visibility and ability to share information – the keys to effective progress monitoring and reporting.

 With a digital map that’s continually updated in real-time and easily accessible from the field, office, and everywhere in between, teams always have the information they need to make the good decisions that keep their project on track.

-Take advantage of enhanced project visibility and communication with Unearth’s Capital Construction solution.
+Take advantage of enhanced project visibility and communication with Unearth’s OnePlace for Capital Construction.

 Pin drawings to their real-world locations, geo-locate thousands of photos, and view the real-time status of field work – inspections or permitting, for instance – at a glance.
 For even more context, geo-reference your 360 photos, drone imagery, and satellite imagery.